The Bankrate promise

 If you want to buy a car, you must first arrange for vehicle financing.
 An auto loan is simply money you borrow to pay for the vehicle.
 Loan specifics vary, which means comparing your options and getting the right loan could save you hundreds or thousands of dollars over time.

-An auto loan allows you to borrow money from a lender and use that money to purchase a car.
-You’ll have to repay the loan in fixed installments over a set period, and interest will be charged on the money you borrow.
+An auto loan is a type of loan that allows you to borrow money from a lender and use that money to purchase a car.
+You’ll have to repay the loan in fixed installments over a set period, and interest will be charged on your borrowed money.

 How auto loans work

 Auto loans come in a few varieties, including dealer financing, car loans from banks or credit unions and loans from online lenders.